permanoob/hd2-random-strat/README.md

+Yeah, I have no idea what I'm doing.
+Period.
+I'm just tryin'a make myself a version with a couple of personal tweaks. ...
+- Changed failures so player gets knocked back more than 1 mission.
+(Failing first mission of an op puts you back to first mission of the previous difficulty.
+Fail on second or third mission of an op puts you back at first mission of same difficulty.)
+Since player only gets 1 item removed, going back 2-3 missions lets player get more items.
+More failures = more items = easier gameplay.
+"Par" for completion of a crusade would end with player having gotten 21 items.
+Mission failures would be sub-par performance, and would end with player having more than 21 items.
+Completing a mission without getting full stars would, at the campaign's end, be more difficult, since the player would have gotten less items - and would actually be a better than par performance.
+- Also fixed ministryOfTruthIcon.png path and the Mission Failure not working.
+And chaned the mission text stuff to show how many objectives one should expect. --permanoob
+- Added number of primary and side objectives to mission info text
+- Fiddled with when "Mission Complete" and "Mission Failed" buttons are enabled/disabled
+- Realized that I probably should be debugging locally, and only making commits after I've tested changes on my own...

+---

 ## ♨️ Open Source

 This project is proud to be an open-source project.
 We believe in the power of community-driven development and welcome